jrte/ribose/README.md

 Ginr is the star of the ribose circus.
 It was developed by J Howard Johnson at the University of Waterloo in the early 1980s on a 16-bit VAX computer.
 One of its first applications was to [transduce the typesetting code for the entire Oxford English Dictionary](https://cs.uwaterloo.ca/research/tr/1986/CS-86-20.pdf) from an archaic layout to SGML.
 I first used it at Bell Northern Research to implement a ribose-like framework to serve in a distributed database mediation system involving diverse remote services and data formats.
 The involved services were all driven by a controller transducing conversational scripts from a control channel.
 The controller drove a serial data link, transmitting queries and commands to remote services on the output channel and switching context-specific response transducers onto the input channel.
 Response transducers reduced query responses to SQL statements for the mediator and reduced command responses to guidance to be injected into the control channel to condition the course of the ongoing conversation.

 Ginr subsequently disappeared from the public domain and has only recently been republished with an open source license on GitHub.
 It has been upgraded with substantial improvements, including 32-bit state and symbol enumerators and native support for transcoding Unicode symbols to UTF-8 bytes.
 It provides a full complement of algebraic operators that can be applied to reliably produce very complex (and very large) automata.
 Large and complex patterns can be decomposed into smaller and simpler patterns, compiled to FSTs, and reconstituted on ribose runtime stacks, just as complex procedural algorithms in Java are decomposed into simpler methods that Java threads orchestrate on call stacks in the JVM to effect the algorithm.
-## The Basics
+## Basic Concepts
 Ginr operates in a symbolic domain involving a finite set of symbols and algebraic semiring operators that recombine symbols to express syntactic patterns.
 Support for Unicode symbols is built in, and Unicode in ginr source patterns is rendered as UTF-8 byte sequences in compiled automata.
 Ribose transduction patterns introduce additional atomic symbols as tokens representing transducers, effectors, byte-encoded effector parameters, out-of-band (>255) input signals, or named values.

 Ribose transducers operate on `byte*` inputs, which may include binary data and/or UTF-8 encoded text.
 UTF-8 text is transduced without decoding and extracted bytes are decoded only when required.
 Input need not be textual and may be hierarchical; for example, a byte-level tokenizing transducer may generate a stream of tokens that are then transduced by a top-level compiler, or low-level event handlers in a distributed event-driven workflow may transduce incoming messages and emit signals to a controlling transducer to effect governance.
 In some cases complex inputs, such a series of multivariate tuples emitted by a remote sensor, can be reduced by a finite equivalence relation to a series of equivalence class enumerators for pattern-driven transduction.

-A ribose model is comprised of FSTs compiled from a collection transduction patterns, an application-defined target class expressing domain-specific effectors, static effector parameters, an enumeration of out-of-band (>255) signals that may be injected into input byte streams for transduction control, and a collection of named values for accumulating extracted bytes.
+A ribose model is comprised of FSTs compiled from a collection transduction patterns, an application-defined target class expressing domain-specific effectors, static effector parameters, an enumeration of out-of-band signals that may be injected into input byte streams for transduction control, and a collection of named values for accumulating extracted bytes.
 The base target class (`BaseTarget`) provides a core set of effectors to
-- extract and compose data in selected named values *(select, paste, copy, cut, clear)*,
+- extract and compose data in selected named values *(`select, paste, copy, cut, clear`)*,
-- count down from preset value and signal end of countdown *(count)*
+- count down from preset value and signal end of countdown *(`count`)*
-- push/pop transducers on the transduction stack *(start, stop)*,
+- push/pop transducers on the transduction stack *(`start, stop`)*,
-- mark/reset at a point in the input stream *(mark, reset)*,
+- mark/reset at a point in the input stream *(`mark, reset`)*,
-- write extracted data to an output stream *(out)*,
+- write extracted data to an output stream *(`out`)*,
-- or inject input for immediate transduction *(in)*.
+- or inject input for immediate transduction *(`in`)*.

 All ribose models implicitly inherit these core ribose effectors, along with an enumeration of signals (`nil`, `nul`, `eol`, `eos`) and an anonymous named value that is preselected for every transduction and reselected when `select` is invoked with no parameter.
 The `BaseTarget` class, without extension, is sufficient for ribose models that include only simple text transforms that terminate at the `out[...]` effector -- additional signals and named values referenced in the collected patterns are implicitly included in all models.